Blog

 Small business entrepreneurs whose companies are mired in debt can find a way out again, if they are willing to work with debt relief providers.
 These are organizations that provide complementary counseling sessions and give insight into what the business owner can do in order to lessen their debt burden and save their business from bankruptcy.

-(0) The Pitfalls of Subletting Your Rental Unit
+(0) What You Should Know About the Risks of Subletting Your Rental Unit

 Most leases have a clause that permits assignment or subletting with the consent of the landlord, and this provision usually also states that the landlord cannot unreasonably withhold that consent.
 This means that the landlord must give their consent if there is no reason not to - for instance, if you can come up with a reputable candidate who can afford to sublease the property.